 The pre-EDMG modulated fields when transmitted on each secondary channel shall have a relative delay with respect to the corresponding fields transmitted over the primary channel that is between zero (inclusive) and Tc (inclusive), where Tc=1/1.76 GHz.
 The relative delay applicable to each secondary channel transmission may be different from each other, so long as it follows the aforementioned rule.

-30.3.3.3.2.3 Definitio for EDMG SC mode and EDMG OFDM mode PPDUs
+30.3.3.3.2.3 Definition for EDMG SC mode and EDMG OFDM mode PPDUs

 Modify the 7th paragraph as follows: